WonderingGodling/My-Mind-Space/src/site/notes/Skull/Spam/The Nightmare Before Christmas.md

 **JACK**
 My dearest friend, if you don't mind
 I'd like to join you by your side
-Where we can gaze into the [[Fantasy/DM Notes/Realities/Copper 9/Location/Star System/Stars/Stars\|stars]]
+Where we can gaze into the stars

 **JACK AND SALLY**
 And sit together, now and forever